jjb-pro/PhysX.NET/README.md

 ## Example

-A sample implementation is available in the **Samples** directory of the repository.
-This example demonstrates how to use the wrapper and its features.
+Sample implementations are available in the **Samples** directory of the repository.
+This examples demonstrate how to use the wrapper and its features.

 ## Development